PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-Majmajiro/Week1-Assignment.md

 - Use the `explain()` method to demonstrate the performance improvement with your indexes

 ## 🧪 Expected Outcome
-- A functioning MongoDB database with properly structured data
+- h performance analysisA functioning MongoDB database with properly structured data
 - A set of MongoDB queries that demonstrate your understanding of CRUD operations
 - Advanced queries showing filtering, projection, and sorting capabilities
 - Aggregation pipelines that transform and analyze the data
 - Properly implemented indexes with performance analysis

 ## 🛠️ Setup
 1. Install MongoDB Community Edition or set up a MongoDB Atlas account